Hilton Grand Vacations (NYSE:HGV) Posts Quarterly Earnings Results, Misses Estimates By $0.11 EPS

-Hilton Grand Vacations (NYSE:HGV) issued its earnings results on Thursday.
-The company reported $0.10 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.21 by ($0.11), MarketWatch Earnings reports.
-Hilton Grand Vacations had a positive return on equity of 14.54% and a negative net margin of 16.08%.
+Hilton Grand Vacations (NYSE:HGV) announced its quarterly earnings results on Thursday.
+The company reported $0.10 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.21 by ($0.11), MarketWatch Earnings reports.
+Hilton Grand Vacations had a negative net margin of 16.08% and a positive return on equity of 14.54%.

 Hilton Grand Vacations Inc, a timeshare company, develops, markets, sells, and manages vacation ownership resorts primarily under the Hilton Grand Vacations brand.
 The company operates in two segments, Real Estate Sales and Financing; and Resort Operations and Club Management.
 It sells vacation ownership intervals (VOIs); manages resorts; operates a points-based vacation club; and finances and services loans provided to consumers for their timeshare purchases.